 Did you know that attic insulation is the key to many problems regarding mold, rodent havoc, water damage and crazy AC bills?

 Temperature fluctuation puts unnecessary wear and tear on the timbers and materials that support the roof.
-Additionally, it forces the air conditioning in the housing areas below to work harder than necessary and accomplish very little.
-It’s because of this that the cooling bills are so high.
-This is not only a problem in the summertime, when an attic can reach a damaging temperature of 150 degrees, but also in the winter when icicles can collect on beams and timbers.
+Additionally, it forces the air conditioning in the living areas below to work harder than necessary and accomplish very little.
+It’s because of this that the heating and cooling bills are so high.
+This is not only a problem in the summertime when an attic can reach a damaging temperature of 150 degrees but also in the winter when icicles can collect on beams and timbers.

 However, there is a solution!
 That solution is properly insulating your attic.
 Based on your particular needs, there are several different types of attic insulation from which to choose...

 As its name would suggest, fiberglass insulation is made of long glass fibers spun together and coated with an agent to bind it together.
 It is available in batts, as loose fill, and as rigid boards, depending on the size of the spaces you need to cover.
 It's very popular for household use because it is both fire resistant (very practical) and mold resistant, as well as being able to withstand a small amount of moisture without decreasing its R-value.

 This insulation is constructed primarily of newsprint that has been chemically treated to stand against corrosion, rodents, fungal growth, and fire.
 In comparison to fiberglass, cellulose is only available in a loose fill form, making it the more obvious choice for filling attics, around air ducts, wires, nails, roof trusses etc. For those who live in areas that are subject to cooler temperatures and damp environments, cellulose would be a more efficient option.